-- 1. "Member States shall allow t Transmission system operators and distribution system operators mayto use data from dedicated measurement metering devices for the observability and settlement of demand response and flexibility services, including from storage systems. - 2.
-Member States shall establish requirements for a dedicated measurement device data validation process to check and ensure the quality of the respective data.';
+- "Member States shall allow tTransmission system operators and distribution system operators mayto use data from dedicated measurementmetering devices for the observability and settlement of demand response and flexibility services, including from storage systems. - 1a.Where a final customer does not have a smart meter installed, market participants, including independent aggregators, may use data from their own dedicated measurement devices for the billing and settlement of demand response and flexibility services, upon the establishment of and subject to compliance with requirements established by Member States in line with paragraph 2. - 2.
+Member States shall establish requirements for a dedicated measurementmetering device data validation process to check and ensure the quality of the respective data.'; - (5) Article 8 is amended as follows: - (a) paragraph 1 is replaced by the following:

-- (5) Article 8 is amended as follows: - (a) paragraph 1 is replaced by the following: - 1.
-'NEMOs shall allow market participants to trade energy as close to real time as possible and at least up to the intraday cross-zonal gate closure time.
-By 1 January 2028, the intraday cross-zonal gate closure time shall be at the earliest 30 minutes ahead of real time.' - (b) paragraph 3 is replaced by the following: - 3.
-'NEMOs shall provide products for trading in day-ahead and intraday markets which are sufficiently small in size, with minimum bid sizes of 100kW or less, to allow for the effective participation of demand-side response, energy storage and small-scale renewables including direct participation by customers.' - [6] Article 9 is replaced by the following:
+1. 'NEMOs shall allow market participants to trade energy as close to real time as possible and at least up to the intraday cross-zonal gate closure time.
+By 1 January 203028, the intraday cross-zonal gate closure time shall be at the earliest 30 minutes ahead of real time.'

+(b) paragraph 3 is replaced by the following:

+3. 'NEMOs shall provide products for trading in day-ahead and intraday markets which are sufficiently small in size, with minimum bid sizes of 100kW or less, to allow for the effective participation of demand-side response, energy storage and small-scale renewables including direct participation by customers.'

+[6] Article 9 is replaced by the following: